 ⬇ Lowered immunity

-Ovulation is the several days you have the ability to become pregnant.
-One of your ovaries releases an egg in preparation for a potential pregnancy and your estrogen levels dip, along with your immunity.
+During the third phase of menstruation, there are several days when your body is primed for pregnancy.
+During ovulation, one of your ovaries releases an egg in preparation for a potential pregnancy and your estrogen levels dip, along with your immunity.
 Research suggests that this lowered immune response might happen to allow outside cells (aka sperm) into the body.
 Basically, your hormones are telling your immune cells not to attack a possibly fertilized egg.

 While the evidence remains inconclusive, people who menstruate may be more likely to experience infections mid-cycle, so take extra care to get enough rest, water, and probiotic-rich foods to optimize your vaginal health and wellbeing.